lban2049/react/packages/react/.aigne/doc-smith/docs/hooks-other.md

 ## `useId`

-`useId` is a Hook for generating unique IDs that are stable across both server and client, which is essential for preventing hydration mismatches in server-rendered applications.
-It is primarily used for accessibility attributes that need to connect two elements, such as a `<label>` and an `<input>`.
+`useId` is a Hook for generating unique IDs that are stable across both server and client rendering.
+This is primarily useful for avoiding hydration mismatches when generating IDs for accessibility attributes like `htmlFor` and `id`.

-### API
+### Syntax

 ```javascript
 const uniqueId = useId();